rocky-linux/documentation/docs/guides/security/enabling_iptables_firewall.md

+---
+title: Enabling `iptables` Firewall
+author: Steven Spencer
+contributors: Ezequiel Bruni
+tested with: 8.5, 8.6, 9.0
+tags:
+ - security
+ - iptables
+ - deprecated
+---

 # Enabling iptables Firewall

 ## Prerequisites

 * A burning, unquenchable desire to disable the default _firewalld_ application, and enable _iptables_.

+!!! warning "This Process Is Deprecated"

+    As of Rocky Linux 9.0, `iptables` and all of the utilities associated with it, are deprecated.
+This means that future releases of the OS will be removing `iptables`.
+For that reason, it is highly recommended that you not use this process.
+If you are familiar with iptables, we recommend using [`iptables` Guide To `firewalld`](firewalld.md).
+If you are new to firewall concepts, then we recommend [`firewalld` For Beginners](firewalld-beginners.md).

 ## Introduction